 - Numb the neighboring teeth and gum area around the tooth that is getting the crown so you do not feel anything.

-- Remove any old and failing restorations or decay from the tooth.
+- Remove any old or failing restorations or decay from the tooth.

-- File down your tooth to prepare it for a crown.
+- Reshape your tooth to prepare it for a crown.

 - Take an impression of your tooth to send to the dental lab where they make the permanent crown.
 Some dentists can digitally scan the tooth and make the crown in their office.
 Sometimes, the impression is taken at a second visit instead of the initial visit.

 - Make and fit your tooth with a temporary crown.

 - Fit your permanent crown.
 Your dentist may take an x-ray to make sure the crown fits well.

 - Attach a bridge, which fills a gap created by missing teeth